ausdfrost/round_robin_person_decoding/README.md

 # round_robin_person_decoding
-My contributions to the Round Robin Person Decoding analysis
+My contributions to the CSNL Round Robin Person Decoding analysis, a large project that occupied my third year at UO.